What is the Time Value of Money?

 Below is an illustration of what the Net Present Value of a series of cash flows looks like.
 As you can see, the Future Value of cash flows are listed across the top of the diagram and the Present Value of cash flows are shown in blue bars along the bottom of the diagram.

-This example is taken from CFI’s Free Introduction to Corporate Finance Course, which covers the topic in more details.
+This example is taken from CFI’s Free Introduction to Corporate Finance Course, which covers the topic in more detail.

 We hope you’ve enjoyed CFI’s explanation of the time value of money.
 To learn more about money and investing, check out the following resources: